Antonia-gthb/historytree/README.md

 ## What is MHN?

-The **Mutual Hazard Networks (MHNs) Algorithm** is a Cancer Progression Model (CPM) that takes into account both **promoting and inhibitory relationships** between genetic events as well as **cyclic dependencies**, enabling the reconstruction of **the most likely tumor evolution path for every tumor** in patient data.
+The **Mutual Hazard Networks (MHNs) algorithm** is a Cancer Progression Model (CPM) that takes into account both **promoting and inhibitory relationships** between genetic events as well as **cyclic dependencies**, enabling the reconstruction of **the most likely tumor evolution path for every tumor** in patient data.
 These paths can be visualized in History Trees 🌳.

 <div align="center">
   <p><i>Example for a MHN Patient History Tree, Figure 5, Schill et al., 2023, modified</i></p>